Korea-Life/busanlife/wp-content/plugins/pagination/readme.txt

 1. Upload the `pagination` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin using the 'Plugins' menu in your WordPress admin panel.
-3. You can adjust the necessary settings using your WordPress admin panel in "BWS Plugins" > "Pagination".
+3. You can adjust the necessary settings using your WordPress admin panel in "BWS Panel" > "Pagination".

 <a href="https://docs.google.com/document/d/1FIQaZEt0xVZkCXKh2DxVkjcHdrVDGlGSUjQE-qxzbKk/edit" target="_blank">View a Step-by-step Instruction on Pagination Installation</a>.